SPrathamesh15/ds-assignment/README.md

 2.Predicted vs Actual category name.

-I've achieved jac score of  0.02066706369836303 and mean jac score of 0.16669303166699856 and successfully made the recommendations of 5 pratilipi of userid;
+I've achieved jac score of  0.02066706369836303 and mean jac score of 0.16669303166699856 and successfully made the recommendations of 5 pratilipi of userid,

 1) 3263998672675492